Where can I find my Ameriprise login credentials for importing tax data to TurboTax?

-What should I do if I receive more than one year-end tax statement package?
+What should I do if I receive more than one year-end tax package?

-- If you receive more than one tax statement package, as many clients will during the 2019 tax season, you will need to import the data from each package separately.
+- If you receive more than one tax document package, as many clients will during the 2020 tax season, you will need to import the data from each package separately.

-- If you receive corrected tax statements additional imports or adjustments to your tax returns may be necessary.
-For more information, see “If I receive a corrected tax statement, will the updated tax data be available to import?” below.
+- If you receive corrected tax documents additional imports or adjustments to your tax returns may be necessary.
+For more information, see “If I receive a corrected tax document, will the updated tax data be available to import?” below.

-If I receive a corrected tax statement, will the updated tax data be available to import?
+If I receive a corrected tax document, will the updated tax data be available to import?

-- We will mail you only the tax statement that is being corrected or any new tax statements.
-If you previously received other 2019 tax statements that don’t require a correction they will not be re-sent to you.
+- We will mail you only the tax document that is being corrected or any new tax statements.
+If you previously received other 2020 tax documents that don’t require a correction, they will not be re-sent to you.

-* Critical: If you imported tax data and then made manual changes to it - for example, you added or changed a dollar amount or a date of purchase – the manually added or updated data will remain in your return and will not be automatically replaced when you import your amended tax package.
+* Critical: If you imported tax data to your return and then made manual changes to it - for example, you added or changed a dollar amount or a date of purchase – the manually added or updated data will remain in your return and will not be automatically replaced when you import your amended tax package.
 To avoid data duplication, you will need to manually delete any of the documents that you made changes to before attempting to import again.
-Visit the support section of the TurboTax website to learn how to manually delete tax statements.
+Visit the intuit TurboTax support tab to learn how to manually delete tax data.

 How can I get additional assistance?

-- Support: The link to TurboTax Support is also on their https://ttlc.intuit.com/ website.
-Use this feature to browse topics like tax reform or how to check your refund status, as well as top FAQs.
+- TurboTax FAQs: The link to TurboTax FAQs is also on their https://ttlc.intuit.com/ website.
+Use this feature to browse topics like tax reform, how to check your refund status, and other top FAQs.

 - If you have questions about the tax data that is provided from Ameriprise Financial during the import, please contact our Customer Service Center at 800.862.7919.